absognety/Interview-Process-Coding-Questions/Vimeo/README.md

-# Interview Process For Vimeo - 2024:
+# Senior Data Engineer: Interview Process For Vimeo - 2024:
 ## First Round
 + Coding Test with Interviewers present to observe, on Qualified Platform (https://www.qualified.io/).
 + SQL section (5 Questions) and Python section (5 Questions), 25 minutes for each section.
 There is a hard stop when 25 mins is over for each section.